MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-user-roles-report-access.md

 ---
-title: "Provide report access to security roles  | MicrosoftDocs"
+title: "Configure user roles to access analytics reports  | MicrosoftDocs"
-description: "Use this article to learn how to provide report access to security roles." ms.date: 11/11/2022 ms.topic: article
+description: "Use this article to learn how to configure report access to security roles." ms.date: 11/11/2022 ms.topic: article
 author: mh-jaya